magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 going southward, and yet both believing they’re going the same way.

-Most people are still stuck in the mass of suffering, still wandering in just because they think like this.
+Most people are still stuck in the mass of suffering, still wandering in saṃsāra, just because they think like this.
 If illness or pain arise, all they can do is wonder how they can get rid of it.
 They want it to stop as fast as possible, they’ve got to cure it at all costs.
-They don’t consider that this is the normal way of .
+They don’t consider that this is the normal way of *saṅkhārā*.
 Nobody thinks like this.
 The body changes and people can’t endure it, they can’t accept it, they’ve got to get rid of it at all costs.
 However, in the end they can’t win, they can’t beat the truth.
 It all collapses.
 This is something people don’t want to look at, they continually reinforce their wrong view.

 Practising to realize the Dhamma is the most excellent of things.
-Why did the Buddha develop all the So that he could realize this and enable others to see the Dhamma, know the Dhamma, practise the Dhamma and be the Dhamma – so that they could let go and not be burdened.
+Why did the Buddha develop all the Perfections?
+So that he could realize this and enable others to see the Dhamma, know the Dhamma, practise the Dhamma and be the Dhamma – so that they could let go and not be burdened.

 ‘Don’t cling to things.’
 Or to put it another way: ‘Hold, but don’t hold fast.’
 This is also right.
 If we see something we pick it up, ‘oh, it’s